Search Results :

 ×

-Drupal SAML Single Sign On using Shibboleth 2 as Identity Provider
+SAML Single Sign-On (SSO) into Drupal using Shibboleth 2 as IdP

 The Drupal SAML integration using the miniOrange SAML SP module establishes seamless SSO between Shibboleth 2 and the Drupal site.
 The users will be able to log in to the Drupal site using their Shibboleth 2 credentials.
 This document will walk you through the steps to configure Single Sign-On - SSO between Drupal as a Service Provider (SP) and Shibboleth 2 as an Identity Provider (IdP).
-The module is compatible with Drupal 7, Drupal 8, Drupal 9, and Drupal 10.
+The module is compatible with Drupal 7, Drupal 8, Drupal 9, and Drupal 10, and Drupal 11.

 • Download the module: